themesberg/flowbite-svelte/.changeset/strange-laws-decide.md

 update: svelte next-80
 fix: remove option(?) from some children
 docs: sidebar menu in Nav.svelte to keep open when $page.url.pathname has the directory
+fix: add if to Video.svelte since it is optional